 If you’re just getting started, think small, and be consistent.

-If you want to start walking, build up starting small but walking consistently, and aim for 10,000 steps per day.
+If you want to walk, build up by starting small but walking consistently, and aim for 10,000 steps per day.

 Remember, make it something YOU enjoy, and you’ll look forward to being active!

-‘You are what you eat’, as what you eat has a direct effect on your health.
+‘You are what you eat,’ as what you eat directly affects your health.

 There are always trending diets, but one thing will remain true eating a plant-based diet and/or containing as few processed substances as possible (think foods that look like they do in nature) will always prove to be far healthier than foods that are processed.